omar-araboghli/pandemie/README.md

 A detailed description of the technichal documentation could be found for the [Backend](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Technical-Documentation/Backend) as well as for the [Frontend](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Technical-Documentation/Frontend).

-## Contributors
-All rights are reserved for the Computer Science Master students **Omar Arab Oghli** and **Muaid Mughrabi** of Gottfried Wilhelm Leibniz University of Hannover.

 ## Wiki
 For more information please visit our [Wiki](https://gitlab.com/omar.araboghli/pandemie/-/wikis).